Benefits Administration Software

 The takeaway?
 Small and mid-sized employers need to keep up by adopting HR technology and benefits administration software tools to streamline the process and remain competitive when recruiting top talent.

 Benefits Administration Software: An employee benefits software system that HR, managers, and employees can use to manage workplace benefits.
-It cuts out the traditional paperwork and automates employees’ benefits eligibility, elections, and enrollment in health insurance and ancillary options.
+It cuts out the traditional paperwork and automates employees’ benefits eligibility, elections, and enrollment in medical, dental, and other ancillary options.

-Many benefits platforms also provide a number of HR features, like time and attendance tracking, PTO, and more.
+Many employee benefits solution platforms also provide a number of HR features, like time and attendance tracking, PTO, performance management, and more.
 Because health insurance touches so many parts of HR, it’s common to see single software platforms that handle both benefits and HR administration.

 Benefits administration technology automates the traditional employee benefits selection and management process.
-Instead of filling out paperwork to select employer-sponsored benefits, employees can make selections using a digital system that automatically enrolls them in coverages once approved.
+Instead of filling out paperwork to select employer-sponsored benefits, employees can make selections using a digital employee self service system that automatically enrolls them in coverages once approved.